Affordable Afternoon Tea in London: Honest Reviews

-Afternoon tea in London probably rates quite high on the to-do list of anyone visiting England’s capital.
-Yet, it can be really pricey, with most teas starting at around 50 quid a head.
 So, should you opt for affordable afternoon tea in London, or are places like The Ritz and The Savoy worth shelling the pounds out for?

 Every time I’m in London, I take it upon myself to sample a popular afternoon tea and compare venue’s various offerings of this delicious treat.
 You can thank me later.

-As such, I’ve listed reviews of everywhere I’ve visited in the city, from more popular and expensive hotels, to affordable afternoon tea in London.
+As such, I’ve listed reviews of everywhere I’ve visited in the city, from more popular and expensive hotels, to affordable afternoon tea options in London.

 “Mad Hatter’s” Afternoon Tea at The Sanderson Hotel